rand-projects/fisb-rest/docs/source/document.rst

 We will next discuss the individual REST directives and the results they return.
-Different objects have fields depending on their type, but all objects have a number of fields in common.
+Different objects have different fields depending on their type, but all objects have a number of fields in common.
 We will discuss those here and not mention them again.